papey/o2m/README.md

 - DISCORD_TOKEN from Discord
 - O2M_FEED_URLS (eg : https://feed.ausha.co/owAEhJ0qOPkb) from Ausha RSS page or Anchor RSS page.
 To enable multiple shows add , between each feed url (eg : https://feed.ausha.co/owAEhJ0qOPkb,https://feed.ausha.co/oLAxhNMl7P8y)
-- O2M_CHAN_ID from Discord to select channel used to post message from podcasts
+- O2M_CHAN_ID from Discord to select channel used to post message from watched feeds

 You can also configure O2M using `config.esx`, see this file inside the `config` directory for real life examples.